Tachophobia – The Fear of Speed

 Exposure Therapy

 Exposure therapy involves being exposed to the source of fear to make the triggering factor ineffective over time.
-Work with an experienced therapist to ensure that this is the proper treatment for you and that you will not be exposed too much too soon.
+Work with an experienced therapist to ensure that this is the proper treatment for you and that you will not be exposed to too much too soon.

 Dialectical Behavior Therapy (DBT)

-DBT is a type of Cognitive Behavioral Therapy meant for people struggling with emotion regulation.
+DBT is a type of cognitive behavioral therapy meant for people struggling with emotion regulation.
 It centers on mindfulness and acceptance of experiences.

 The treatment begins with understanding and acknowledging your irrational fear without judging your emotional response to certain situations.
 You will learn to observe your emotions and identify your triggers, which will help you develop mechanisms to alter the feelings that are not helpful.